QuickBooks serial number and lot tracking limitations

 But, with so many options to choose from when improving your Xero inventory expiration date tracking, where do you even begin?

-Katana Smart Manufacturing Software is a Xero integration built by manufacturers for direct-to-consumer (D2C) manufacturers looking to bridge the gap between their sales, manufacturing, and finances.
+Katana cloud manufacturing software is an Xero ERP integration built by manufacturers for direct-to-consumer (D2C) manufacturers looking to bridge the gap between their sales, manufacturing, and finances.

 With this integration, you can unlock the full potential of Xero inventory expiration date tracking with: